cdelker/ziaplot/docs/xyplot.rst

 Data in Cartesian coordinate plots are defined by x and y quantities.
 Ziaplot has two types of Cartesian axes.
-:py:class:`ziaplot.axes.XyPlot` draws the x and y axes lines along the bottom and left sides of the frame.
+:py:class:`ziaplot.axes.AxesPlot` draws the x and y axes lines along the bottom and left sides of the frame.
 The (0, 0) origin can be anywhere, even outside the plot area.
-:py:class:`ziaplot.axes.XyGraph` always draws the x and y axis lines through the (0, 0) origin and includes arrowheads at the end of the axis lines.
+:py:class:`ziaplot.axes.AxesGraph` always draws the x and y axis lines through the (0, 0) origin and includes arrowheads at the end of the axis lines.
-`XyPlot` is commonly used to plot discrete x and y values, where `XyGraph` is used to plot functions.
+`AxesPlot` is commonly used to plot discrete x and y values, where `AxesGraph` is used to plot functions.

 .. jupyter-execute::
     :hide-code:

-    p1 = zp.XyPlot(title='XyPlot')
+    p1 = zp.AxesPlot(title='AxesPlot')
-    p2 = zp.XyGraph(title='XyGraph')
+    p2 = zp.AxesGraph(title='AxesGraph')
-    zp.Hlayout(p1, p2, width=700, height=300, sep=-20)
+    zp.LayoutH(p1, p2, width=700, height=300, sep=-20)

 In terms of adding and displaying data series, the two are identical.